Religious Studies KS3 & KS4/GCSE: What should I do?

 But what course of action would bring about the most happiness?

-This clip is from the series Enlighten Up!
+This short film is from the BBC series, Enlighten Up!

-Students can discuss what they would do in that situation, and why.
+After watching the short film, students could discuss what they would do in this situation, and why.

 Would they tell the truth, or lie to spare their friend's feelings?